-Attribute constraint Each node in the DFG and the MRRG has an attribute that specifies the functionality of the node.
+Attribute constraint.
+Each node in the DFG and the MRRG has an attribute that specifies the functionality of the node.
 For example, a node in the DFG can have memory operation as its attribute, while a node in the MRRG can have an attribute that signifies that it can support memory operations.
-Attribute constraint ensures that a DFG node is mapped to a MRRG structure with matching attribute.
+Attribute constraint ensures that a DFG node is mapped to an MRRG tree subgraph whose root has a matching attribute.
 For example, the root of the tree subgraph for mapping a memory operation can only be a functional unit supporting memory accesses.
-However, any other nodes in the tree subgraphs can be functional unit or register.
+However, other nodes in the tree subgraph can be any type of functional unit or register file.

-Register file constraint The mapping must ensure availability of register file read/write ports and capacity in the corresponding cycle if a link from/to the register file is used in any node mapping.
+Register file constraint.
+The mapping must ensure availability of register file read/write ports and capacity in the corresponding cycle if a link from/to the register file is used.

-Restricted Graph Minor We can now define application mapping on CGRAs as finding a valid subgraph (schedule and route graph) M of the MRRG such that the DFG can be obtained through repeated edge contractions of M. We call the DFG a restricted minor of the MRRG and the subgraph M represents the mapping.
-Alternatively, the DFG H is a minor of H0 if and only if there exists a model of H1, represented by the schedule and route graph H2, in H3.
+Restricted Graph Minor.
+We can now define application mapping on CGRAs as finding a valid subgraph (schedule and route graph) M of the MRRG such that the DFG can be obtained through repeated edge contractions of M. We call the DFG a restricted minor of the MRRG and the subgraph M represents the mapping.
+Alternatively, the DFG H is a minor of G if and only if there exists a model of H, represented by the schedule and route graph M, in G.

-Lemma 1.
+Lemma 4.1.

 The restricted graph minor problem for directed graphs is NP-complete.

-Proof.
+PROOF.
 We first show that the restricted graph minor problem for directed graphs is in the set of NP.
-Given a mapping in the form of SRG $M\subseteq G$ , we can check in polynomial time (a) the graphs $\{\phi(v)|v\in V(H)\}$ are mutually vertex-disjoint and the edges $\{\phi(e)|e\in E(H)\}$ are pairwise distinct, (b) for $e=(u,v)\in E(H)$ , the edge $\phi(e)$ connects subgraph $\phi(u)$ with $root(\phi(v))$ , and (c) the timing constraints as defined earlier are satisfied.
-That is DFG H is a minor of the SRG M.
+Given a mapping in the form of SRG $M \subseteq G$, we can check in polynomial time (a) the graphs $\{\phi(v)|v \in V(H)\}$ are mutually vertex-disjoint and the edges $\{\phi(e)|e \in E(H)\}$ are pairwise distinct, (b) for $e = (u, v) \in E(H)$, the edge $\phi(e)$ connects subgraph $\phi(u)$ with $root(\phi(v))$, and (c) the timing constraints as defined earlier are satisfied.
+That is DFG H is a minor of the G.